IPBES-Data/IPBES_TCA_Ch3_clusters/README.md

 ## Folders

 - **`data`**: data files created during the running of the `snowball.qmd` file and contains cached as well as final data files.
-The data folder is available at [10.5281/zenodo.11352062](https://doi.org/10.5281/zenodo.11352062)
+The data folder can be downloaded from [10.5281/zenodo.11352062](https://doi.org/10.5281/zenodo.11352062)
   - `gdm`: Folder containing data for Maps
   - `cluster.rds`: Cluster data, including keypaper, snowball, etc
   - `snowball.rds`: Snowball data of the general snowball